New Zealand citizenship offers a gateway to a fulfilling and prosperous life in this picturesque island nation.

 Visa-free travel

 New Zealand passport holders enjoy an impressive level of visa-free travel access around the world.
-New Zealand passports were ranked among the most powerful in terms of global mobility and ranked 17th on Global Citizen Solution’s Passport Index.
+New Zealand passports were ranked among the most powerful in terms of global mobility and ranked 22nd on Global Citizen Solution’s Global Passport Index.

-Citizens of New Zealand can travel to 103 countries without obtaining a visa beforehand.
+Citizens of New Zealand can travel visa-free to 112 countries.
 This includes many countries within the European Union, the United Kingdom, Ireland, Australia, and several others.
 Additionally, they have visa-free access to popular tourist destinations like Japan, South Korea, and Singapore.

 Furthermore, New Zealanders can usually obtain a visa on arrival in 39 countries where a visa is required for citizens of other nations.
 This includes countries in Southeast Asia, the Middle East, and parts of Africa.